Code Enforcement Officer

-Knowledge, Abilities and Skills: Working knowledge of the International Property Maintenance Code; knowledge of the operations, services and activities of a municipal code compliance program; pertinent codes, ordinances, laws, and regulations of related areas; procedures involved in the enforcement of codes and regulations; conducting and documenting field investigations; legal actions applicable to code enforcement compliance; effective public relations practices; principles and procedures of record keeping; modern office procedures, methods and equipment including computers and supporting word processing and spreadsheet applications; occupational hazards and standard safety practices; geographic features and locations within the area served.
-Ability to inspect and identify violations of applicable codes and ordinances; enforces pertinent codes, ordinances, laws and regulations with impartiality and efficiency; respond to inquiries, complaints and requests for service in a fair, tactful and firm manner; investigates complaints and mediates resolutions in a timely and tactful manner; prepares accurate and detailed documentation of investigation findings; maintains complex logs, records and files; researches, compiles, and collects data; makes oral presentations and testify in court; work independently in the absence of supervision; and understand and follow oral and written instruction.
+Knowledge, Abilities and Skills: Working knowledge of the International Property Maintenance Code; knowledge of the operations, services and activities of a municipal code compliance program; pertinent codes, ordinances, laws, and regulations of related areas; procedures involved in the enforcement of codes and regulations; conducting and documenting field investigations; legal actions applicable to code enforcement compliance; effective public relations practices; principles and procedures of recordkeeping; modern office procedures, methods and equipment including computers and supporting word processing and spreadsheet applications; occupational hazards and standard safety practices; geographic features and locations within the area served.
+Ability to inspect and identify violations of applicable codes and ordinances; enforces pertinent codes, ordinances, laws and regulations with impartiality and efficiency; responds to inquiries, complaints and requests for service in a fair, tactful and firm manner; investigates complaints and mediates resolutions in a timely and tactful manner; prepares accurate and detailed documentation of investigation findings; maintains complex logs, records and files; researches, compiled, and collects data; makes oral presentations and testifies in court; works independently in the absence of supervision; and understands and follows oral and written instruction.

 Licenses and Certificates: Possession of a valid Oklahoma Class D driver’s license is required.
-Obtain certification as a Code Enforcement Officer through Oklahoma Code Enforcement Association and/or the International Code Council within one (1) year from date of promotion or employment.
+Must obtain certification as a Code Enforcement Officer through Oklahoma Code Enforcement Association and/or the International Code Council within one (1) year from date of promotion or employment.

 WORKING ENVIRONMENT: Primarily in an outdoor setting and in varying weather conditions; may be exposed to environmental hazards and weather/temperature extremes.
-Driving vehicle to and from properties within the city limits; requires a good driving record and driving skills.
+Drives vehicle to and from properties within the city limits, requires a good driving record and driving skills.
 Occasional work in an office environment.

-WORK LOCATION: City of Muskogee Emergency Management Department, Code Enforcement Division, 229 West Okmulgee Street, Muskogee, Oklahoma.
+WORK LOCATION: City of Muskogee Emergency Management/Community Enforcement Department, Code Enforcement Division, 505 Columbus Street, Muskogee, Oklahoma.

 Deadline for Applying : Open until filled